Blog | Commodities

 As a hedge against a weakened currency and inflation, gold can be a good investment.

-In fact, I believe everyone should have a little gold in their investment portfolio, as a hedge against future financial turmoil.
+In fact, investors believe that everyone should have a little gold in their investment portfolio, as a hedge against future financial turmoil.

 What is hedging?

-When I talk about hedging, I'm not talking about gardening, though the concept isn't too far off.
 When it comes to a garden, you build a hedge by planting shrubs close to one another to form a fence or a boundary.
 When it comes to investing, a hedge is like insurance.
 It is used to offset possible losses.
-It's like a financial fence for your investments and it’s available in most every one of the five major asset classes you could invest in.
+It's like a financial fence for your investments and it’s available in most of the five major asset classes you could invest in.

-For example, with every rental property I own, I create a reserve account.
-The reserve account ensures against unforeseen repairs and drops in income.
+For example, with every rental property they own, Robert and Kim Kiyosaki create a reserve account.
+This account ensures against unforeseen repairs and drops in income.
 The money is set aside to cover emergency expenses or a loss of rental income in case the tenants move out; it is a hedge against those losses.

-We have a large commercial property with one tenant.
-If this tenant moves out before their lease expires, we are left with a gaping hole in our income, which we use to pay our mortgage.
-We would then be at risk of losing the property.
-The reserve account we have on this property is a hedge, or insurance, that if that happened, we could still pay the mortgage.
+They have a large commercial property with one tenant.
+If this tenant moves out before their lease expires, they are left with a gaping hole in their income, which they use to pay their mortgage.
+They would then be at risk of losing the property.
+The reserve account on this property is a hedge, or insurance, that if that happened, they could still pay the mortgage.

 Types of hedges

 Silver and gold are two examples of a hedge.
-Robert and I buy gold and silver not because we think the price will continue to rise, but instead mainly as a hedge against the dollar losing its value.
+The Kiyosakis buy gold and silver not because they think the price will continue to rise, but instead mainly as a hedge against the dollar losing its value.
 Historically, when the dollar declines in value, people look to real money, such as gold and silver.
 Generally, when the dollar goes down in value, the price of gold and silver goes up.
-To us, gold and silver are a hedge against the devaluing dollar.
-We buy gold and silver to offset possible loss of purchasing power of the dollar.
+Thus gold and silver are a hedge against the devaluing dollar.
+They buy gold and silver to offset possible loss of purchasing power of the dollar.

 Stock options are another hedge that investors use.
 A stock option is the right, but not the obligation, to buy a stock (a call) or to sell a stock (a put) at an agreed-upon price within a certain time period or on a specific day.